 Students are accommodated in multi-bedded rooms, and staff in twins.
 All rooms are en-suite.
 A supplement applies if single rooms are requested.
-WiFi is also available for a small fee.
+WiFi is also available in the reception area.

 Seminar rooms, games rooms, table tennis and a disco make this youth centre a favourite among school groups.
 The building is non-smoking throughout.
 View on map